-To resist unsuitable development in Sutton's Green Belt.
+To resist unsuitable development in Sutton's Green Belt and in Sutton Park.

 WHAT WE DO:

-- With the generous support of Sutton Coldfield Municipal Charities we have placed commemorative Blue Plaques on buildings with historical assocations and we have published a Blue Plaque Trail Guidebook,
+With the generous support of Sutton Coldfield Charitable Trust we have placed commemorative Blue Plaques on buildings with historical assocations and we have published a Blue Plaque Trail Guidebook,

-- We have campaigned for a Management Plan for the High Street Conservation Area and will respond to this when it is brought forward (hopefully this year).
+We have successfully campaigned for a Management Plan for the High Street Conservation Area.

-- We have responded to consultations such as the Sutton Town Centre regeneration proposals and the Big City plans for Birmingham.
+We have responded to consultations such as the Sutton Town Centre regeneration proposals and the Birmingham Development Plan for Birmingham.

-- Together with the Friends of Sutton Park (FOSPA) we helped to produce the Park's Archaeological Interpretation Scheme
+Together with the Friends of Sutton Park (FOSPA) we helped to produce the Park's Archaeological Interpretation Scheme and its upgrade.